Symptoms, Diagnosis, Treatment & Management

 According to the leading experts in immunology, when part of the immune system is either absent or not functioning properly, it can result in an immune deficiency disease.
 When the cause of this deficiency is hereditary or genetic, it is called a primary immunodeficiency disease (PIDD).
 Researchers have identified more than 150* different kinds of PIDD.

-In the most common PIDDs, different forms of these cells are missing.
+In the most common PIDDs, different forms of these cells or proteins are missing or do not funtion.
 This creates a pattern of repeated infections, severe infections and/or infections that are unusually hard to cure.
 These infections may attack the skin, respiratory system, the ears, the brain or spinal cord, or in the urinary or gastrointestinal tracts.

 In some instances, PIDD targets specific and/or multiple organs, glands, cells and tissues.
 For example, heart defects are present in some PIDDs.
 Other PIDDs alter facial features, some stunt normal growth and still others are connected to autoimmune disorders such as rheumatoid arthritis.